 Unfortunately we didn’t spot any bears on this ride but we did get to meet some at the Cherohala Skyway Visitor Center.
 We watched a video about the conservation efforts surrounding our wild bear population.
 It was very interesting.
 The most poignant point regarding the bears is that we should NOT feed them… no legs no arms… not even a crumb.
 Feeding the bears is usually a death sentence for them because they will quickly learn a too dangerous for humans habit and likely wind up having to be euthanized.

-This is a picture of me and my new buddy Fred.
+This is a picture from Jim L. of me and my new buddy Fred.
 I asked Fred where he got the cool vest but he wouldn’t tell me.
 Maybe I don’t want to know!

 September 20-22, 2019 – Jerry, Jim and I headed up the Blue Ridge Parkway to Little Switzerland for a weekend of great motorcycle weather in the Appalachian mountains.
 Friday we had a fun uneventful ride up and ended the day with a relaxing evening at the Switzerland Inn.